• Skip to primary navigation

 WOMEN:655+(4.35 X body weight in lb)+(4.7 X height in inches)-(4.7 X age in years)

-If you have a hard time figuring out weight in kg and height in cm, just do a google search and it will come right up.
+If you have difficulty figuring out the weight in kg and height in cm, do a Google search, and it will come right up.

-Now take that number and multiply it by the number below that most accurately describes your activity level.
+Now multiply that number by the number below that most accurately describes your activity level.

 • SEDENTARY-1.2